liam-kelley/SMA_Projet/README.md

 GamerAgents of a team have access to hand of Cards which is shared amongst all GamerAgents of a Team.
 This hand will have a (num_gamers_per_team) of cards in it.
 These can be MOVE or a BUILD_PILLAR cards.
-So for 3 players, a hand can look like: Card.MOVE * 3, or Card.MOVE * 2 + Card.BUILD_PILLAR, or Card.MOVE + Card.BUILD_PILLAR * 2, or Card.BUILD_PILLAR * 3
+So for 3 players, a hand can look like any of these options:
+    Card.MOVE * 3
+    Card.MOVE * 2 + Card.BUILD_PILLAR
+    Card.MOVE + Card.BUILD_PILLAR * 2
+    Card.BUILD_PILLAR * 3

 An agent playing one of these cards can either:
 - USE the corresponding MOVE or BUILD_PILLAR action.